 - 2 cups quick-cooking oats (not rolled or steel cut)

 - 1/3 cup packed light brown sugar

 - Lightly coat an 8-inch square baking pan with nonstick cooking spray, then line with parchment paper; set aside.

 - In a large bowl, stir the oats and rice cereal together; set aside.

-- In a small saucepan, melt the brown sugar, honey, and butter together over medium-high heat until the sugar is completely dissolved and the mixture begins to bubble.
+- In a small saucepan, bring the brown sugar, honey, and butter to a boil over medium-high heat, then lower the heat to medium-low and simmer until the sugar dissolves, about 2 minutes.
 Remove from heat and stir in the vanilla extract.